otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 git checkout -b w03-pg-docker-jsdoc-postman
 ```

-> **Tip:** There are many code examples this week.
-They do not include code from previous exercises.
-Typing them out rather than copy-pasting is strongly recommended - it helps with retention.
-Read the comments in the code too.

 ---

 ## 1. PostgreSQL

-PostgreSQL (also known as Postgres) is a free, open-source relational database management system.
-It is powerful, highly extensible, and feature-rich.

-> **What is a relational database?** Relational databases store data in tables with rows and columns.
-SQL (Structured Query Language) is used to interact with them.
-Other database types include NoSQL, graph databases, and more.
+PostgreSQL is a free, open-source relational database management system.
+Relational databases store data in tables with rows and columns.
+SQL is used to interact with them.

 ---

 ## 2. Docker

 Docker is a platform for developing, shipping, and running applications inside **containers** - standardised units of software that package code and all its dependencies, ensuring the application runs reliably across different environments.

-We will use Docker to run a PostgreSQL container.

 📖 Reference: [Docker](https://www.docker.com)